eford/Astro585_2015_Fall_Public/labs/6/ex1.md

 k.
 How does it's performance compare to previous implementations?
 Why?

 l.
 Now, we'll implement a more efficient parallelization using distribute arrays.
-First, identify two ways that the performance could be improved.

-To implement this, you'll likely want to look up several functions  below and consider them piece by piece.
-First, create a distributed array with [dzeros](http://julia.readthedocs.org/en/release-0.3/stdlib/parallel/?highlight=dzeros#Base.dzeros), [dones](http://julia.readthedocs.org/en/release-0.3/stdlib/parallel/?highlight=dones#Base.dones), [drand](http://julia.readthedocs.org/en/release-0.3/stdlib/parallel/?highlight=drand#Base.drand) or [drandn](http://julia.readthedocs.org/en/release-0.3/stdlib/parallel/?highlight=drand#Base.drandn).
+First, let's replace the call to `map` with [mapreduce](http://julia.readthedocs.org/en/latest/stdlib/collections/?highlight=mapreduce#Base.mapreduce).

+m.
+Next, let's try to implement an even more efficient way of computing the integral while minimizing unnecessary communications.
+The following functions will likely be useful.
-Next, look at which processors are storing data for that array with [procs()](http://julia.readthedocs.org/en/release-0.3/stdlib/parallel/?highlight=procs#Base.procs).
+You can look at which processors are storing data for that array with [procs()](http://julia.readthedocs.org/en/release-0.3/stdlib/parallel/?highlight=procs#Base.procs).
 You can check which parts of the array are being stored on a given processor using [localpart()](http://julia.readthedocs.org/en/release-0.3/stdlib/parallel/?highlight=localpart#Base.localpart) or [myindexes()](http://julia.readthedocs.org/en/release-0.3/stdlib/parallel/?highlight=localindexes#Base.localindexes)

 Then, use [@spawnat](http://julia.readthedocs.org/en/release-0.3/stdlib/parallel/?highlight=spawnat#Base.@spawnat) and [localpart()](http://julia.readthedocs.org/en/release-0.3/stdlib/parallel/?highlight=localpart#Base.localpart) to have a processor operate only on the portion of the distributed array that it has in its own memory.
 Finally, combine [fetch](http://julia.readthedocs.org/en/release-0.3/stdlib/parallel/?highlight=fetch#Base.fetch) with [map](http://julia.readthedocs.org/en/release-0.3/stdlib/collections/?highlight=map#Base.map) to retrieve the results from each processor working on it's own portion of the distributed array.
 Finally, use [reduce](http://julia.readthedocs.org/en/release-0.3/stdlib/collections/?highlight=reduce#Base.reduce) to combine all these elements.
-Optionally, try to improve the efficiency using [mapreduce](http://julia.readthedocs.org/en/latest/stdlib/collections/?highlight=mapreduce#Base.mapreduce).

 m.
 Once you've tested your function, benchmark your function using different numbers of workers and compare it's performance to the previous implementations.